oracle/terraform-provider-oci/website/docs/r/golden_gate_connection.html.markdown

 * `key_id` - Refers to the customer's master key OCID.
 If provided, it references a key to manage secrets.
 Customers must add policies to permit GoldenGate to use this key.
 * `lifecycle_details` - Describes the object's current state in detail.
 For example, it can be used to provide actionable information for a resource in a Failed state.
 * `locks` - Locks associated with this resource.
 	* `message` - A message added by the creator of the lock.
 This is typically used to give an indication of why the resource is locked.
 	* `related_resource_id` - The id of the resource that is locking this resource.
 Indicates that deleting this resource will remove the lock.
 	* `time_created` - When the lock was created.
 	* `type` - Type of the lock.
 * `nsg_ids` - An array of Network Security Group OCIDs used to define network access for either Deployments or Connections.
 * `port` - The port of an endpoint usually specified for a connection.
 * `private_ip` - Deprecated: this field will be removed in future versions.
 Either specify the private IP in the connectionString or host  field, or make sure the host name is resolvable in the target VCN.

 	The private IP address of the connection's endpoint in the customer's VCN, typically a database endpoint or a big data endpoint (e.g. Kafka bootstrap server).
 In case the privateIp is provided, the subnetId must also be provided.
 In case the privateIp (and the subnetId) is not provided it is assumed the datasource is publicly accessible.
 In case the connection is accessible only privately, the lack of privateIp will result in not being able to access the connection.
 * `redis_cluster_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Redis cluster.
 * `region` - The name of the region. e.g.: us-ashburn-1
 * `routing_method` - Controls the network traffic direction to the target: SHARED_SERVICE_ENDPOINT: Traffic flows through the Goldengate Service's network to public hosts.
 Cannot be used for private targets.
 SHARED_DEPLOYMENT_ENDPOINT: Network traffic flows from the assigned deployment's private endpoint through the deployment's subnet.
 DEDICATED_ENDPOINT: A dedicated private endpoint is created in the target VCN subnet for the connection.
 The subnetId is required when DEDICATED_ENDPOINT networking is selected.
 * `security_protocol` - Security Protocol to be provided for the following connection types:
   ELASTICSEARCH, JAVA_MESSAGE_SERVICE, KAFKA, MICROSOFT_SQLSERVER, MYSQL, POSTGRESQL, REDIS
 	* JAVA_MESSAGE_SERVICE - If not provided, default is NONE.
 Optional until 2024-06-27, in the release after it will be made required.
 * `servers` - Comma separated list of server addresses, specified as host:port entries, where :port is optional.
 Example: `"server1.example.com:4000,server2.example.com:4000"`
   If port is not specified, a default value is set, in case of ELASTICSEARCH: 9200, for REDIS 6379.
 * `session_mode` - The mode of the database connection session to be established by the data client.
 'REDIRECT' - for a RAC database, 'DIRECT' - for a non-RAC database.
 Connection to a RAC database involves a redirection received from the SCAN listeners to the database node to connect to.
 By default the mode would be DIRECT.
 * `should_use_jndi` - If set to true, Java Naming and Directory Interface (JNDI) properties should be provided.
 * `should_validate_server_certificate` - If set to true, the driver validates the certificate that is sent by the database server.
-* `ssl_ca` - Database Certificate - The base64 encoded content of pem file containing the server public key (for 1-way SSL).
+* `ssl_ca` - Database Certificate - The base64 encoded content of a .pem or .crt file. containing the server public key (for 1-way SSL).
 * `ssl_mode` - SSL mode to be provided for the following connection types: MYSQL, POSTGRESQL.
 * `state` - Possible lifecycle states for connection.
 * `stream_pool_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the stream pool being referenced.
 * `subnet_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the target subnet of the dedicated connection.
 * `system_tags` - The system tags associated with this resource, if any.
 The system tags are set by Oracle Cloud Infrastructure services.
 Each key is predefined and scoped to namespaces.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{orcl-cloud: {free-tier-retain: true}}`
 * `technology_type` - The technology type.
 * `tenancy_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the related Oracle Cloud Infrastructure tenancy.
 * `time_created` - The time the resource was created.
 The format is defined by [RFC3339](https://tools.ietf.org/html/rfc3339), such as `2016-08-25T21:10:29.600Z`.
 * `time_updated` - The time the resource was last updated.
 The format is defined by [RFC3339](https://tools.ietf.org/html/rfc3339), such as `2016-08-25T21:10:29.600Z`.
 * `url` - Kafka Schema Registry URL. e.g.: 'https://server1.us.oracle.com:8081'
-* `user_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Oracle Cloud Infrastructure user who will access the Oracle NoSQL database/Object Storage.
-The user must have write access.
+* `user_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Oracle Cloud Infrastructure user who will access the Oracle NoSQL database.
+The user must have write access to the table they want to connect to.
 * `username` - The username Oracle GoldenGate uses to connect the associated system of the given technology.
-This username must already exist and be available by the system/application to be connected to and must conform to the case sensitivity requirements defined in it.
+This username must already exist and be available by the system/application to be connected to and must conform to the case sensitivty requirments defined in it.
 * `vault_id` - Refers to the customer's vault OCID.
 If provided, it references a vault where GoldenGate can manage secrets.
 Customers must add policies to permit GoldenGate to manage secrets contained within this vault.

 ## Timeouts